Towards ultra-sensitive SQUIDs based on sub-micrometer-sized Josephson Junctions: Introduction

 \section{Introduction}

-The SQUID is the most sensitive detector for magnetic flux and state-of-the-art PTB current sensor SQUIDs reach a coupled energy sensitivity of about 30~$h$ when operated at 4.2~K. For the detection of weak magnetic signals from room temperature samples, e.g. encountered in biomagnetism, SQUIDs are typically coupled to a superconducting pick-up coil and operated in a glass fiber liquid He dewar.
+Superconducting quantum interference devices (SQUIDs) are the most sensitive detector for magnetic flux, and state-of-the-art PTB current sensor SQUIDs reach a coupled energy sensitivity of about 30$\,h$ when operated at 4.2~K ($h$ is Planck's constant).
+For the detection of weak magnetic signals from room temperature samples, e.g., encountered in biomagnetism, SQUIDs are typically coupled to a superconducting pick-up coil and operated in a glass fiber liquid He dewar.
 In our latest system, the thermal noise from the superinsulation and thermal shields could be avoided enabling a close to SQUID-limited white magnetic field noise $S_{B}^{1/2}$ below 180~aT~Hz${^{-1/2}}$ for a 45~mm diameter gradiometric pick-up coil~\cite{Storm2017, Storm2019}.
-Hence, improvements in SQUID performance would be beneficial for biomagnetism, but also for other applications where SQUID noise is the limiting factor.
+Hence, improvements in SQUID performance would not only be beneficial for biomagnetism, but also for other applications where SQUID noise is the limiting factor.

-For an uncoupled dc SQUID of inductance $L_{\textrm{SQ}}$, critical current $I_{\textrm{c}}$, shunt resistance $ R_{\textrm{N}}$ and junction capacitance $C$, the design parameters ${\beta_{c}=2\pi I_{\textrm{c}} R_{\textrm{N}}^{2}C/\Phi_{0}}$ and $\beta_{L}=2 L_{\textrm{SQ}}I_{\textrm{c}}/\Phi_{0}$ are chosen close to 1 for optimal noise performance.
-In this case, numerical simulations yield for the energy sensitivity per unit bandwidth $\varepsilon\approx 16 k_{\textrm{B}}T(L_{\textrm{SQ}}C)^{1/2}$ where $k_{\textrm{B}}$ is the Boltzmann constant and $T$ the temperature~\cite{Clarke2004}.
+For an uncoupled dc~SQUID of inductance $L_{\textrm{SQ}}$, critical current $I_{\textrm{c}}$, shunt resistance $R$ and junction capacitance $C$, the design parameters ${\beta_{c}=2\pi I_{\textrm{c}} R^{2}C/\Phi_{0}}$ and $\beta_{L}=2 L_{\textrm{SQ}}I_{\textrm{c}}/\Phi_{0}$ are chosen close to 1 for optimal noise performance.
+In this case, numerical simulations yield for the energy sensitivity per unit bandwidth $\varepsilon\approx 16 k_{\textrm{B}}T(L_{\textrm{SQ}}C)^{1/2}$, where $k_{\textrm{B}}$ is the Boltzmann constant and $T$ the temperature~\cite{Clarke2004}.